TL;DR: I made an app so we can use mini thermal printers from Walmart on our PCs! And learned a lot about reverse engineering along the way.

 Gimme some money.

-Figuring out Bluetooth
+Figuring Out Bluetooth

 I fired up this tutorial from the Hacking Modern Life and followed the instructions to get a copy of the communications between my phone and printer.
 Combing over the Bluetooth logs, I figured out basic commands for the printer to move paper forward, get the printer’s serial number or its internal state data!

 I had been looking for a reason to learn how to graphical interfaces for a while.
 This was the perfect excuse!
-So I opened up a few tkinter tutorials, made some coffee and got to work.
+So I opened up a few tkinter tutorials, made coffee and got to work.

-- Added a Connect/Disconnect feature and button
+- Added a Connect/Disconnect button

 - And of course a Print button!